 Another threat to Holders' control over what data is accessed is a proposal under discussion that would allow law enforcement officers to virtually "seize" the ID of a person without their permission, such as when they're incapacitated.
 That would mean building a mechanism to allow law enforcement to read a person's ID without their permission or control.
-Such a backdoor into Holders will only have whatever degree of control their DMV allows to be built into the app. the holder's security mechanism could be hacked or abused, for example, by undercover police who have infiltrated the meeting of a political group they don't like.
+Such a backdoor into the holder's security mechanism could be hackedor abused, for example, by undercover police who have infiltrated the meeting of a political group they don't like.
 And it would only be useful with regard to incapacitated people if mDLs become a replacement for rather than an optional secondary copy of people's physical IDs.6 should have thorough auditing functionality built in so that users can look at exactly what data leaves their phone.
 This is something that mDL architects appear to be building into the current system.